bekk/bekk-christmas/post/ux/so-you’ve-opened-figma-now-what.md

 # Cool!
 So what’s in this course?

 I’m glad you asked, friend!
-Inside the course I’ll show you the layout and features of Figma and how to use them.
-You will be introduced to a plethora of different concepts and get an overview of shortcuts and other techniques for making your life easier.
+Inside the course, I’ll show you the layout and features of Figma and how to use them.
+You will be introduced to a plethora of different tools and menus, and get an overview of shortcuts and other techniques for making your life easier.

 <br/>